k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 2. Write your desired statement on the right-side editor.

-3. Choose the relevant schemas that you wish the AI will look at, via the *Schema Filter* select list.
-This aimed to avoid overwhelming the process.
-In case of a single schema DB, it is automatically selected.
+3. Choose the relevant schemas that you would like the AI Assistant to look at, via the *Schema Filter* select list.
+This action aims to avoid an overburdening process.
+In case there is only a single schema DB, it is selected automatically.

    ![](images/web/03_ai_select_schema.png)